eyzx7x/docs-supergluu-prod/3.0.0/sources/index.md

 The Gluu Server does more than look at the device ID to grant access.
 Super Gluu uses the FIDO U2F endpoints on the Gluu Server to enroll a public key.
 When authentication happens, there is a challenge response to ensure that the device has the respective private key.

 ## NSTIC Funding
-Funding for this project was provided as part of a NSTIC pilot.
+Funding for this project was in part provided by an NSTIC pilot project in which Gluu participated.
 The base code is available on [Github]( https://github.com/GluuFederation/oxPush2).
-This means that if you want to brand the application with your own logo, and make it available on the App Store, you are welcome to do so.